llvm/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

 .. option:: --dump-object-to-disk=true

- By default, llvm-exegesis will dump the generated code to a temporary file to enable code inspection.
-You may disable it to speed up the execution and save disk space.
+ If set,  llvm-exegesis will dump the generated code to a temporary file to enable code inspection.
+Disabled by default.

 EXIT STATUS
 -----------